The Art of Campaign Storytelling

 “What the *bleep* do I put in this thing?!”

 There is no ‘right’ or ‘wrong’ way to tell a story, but there are ‘more effective’ and ‘less effective’ ways.
 FundRazr has been around since 2009, and in that time, we have seen thousands of campaign stories.
-We took the most effective parts of these stories and smashed them together into seven steps campaign owners can easily follow.
+We compiled the most effective parts of these stories into seven steps that campaign owners can easily follow.

 Seven steps to an effective fundraising campaign story